-Advantages of open-source services mentioned are numerous.
+The advantages of open-source services mentioned are numerous.
 They conduct image recognition computing in the cloud making your imagetech business operations more efficient and much cheaper.
-Also in-house developers at your company can integrate their APIs into your apps without problems.
+Also, in-house developers at your company can integrate their APIs into your apps without problems.
 Moreover, these open APIs developers can use to even start a new business in the field of image recognition.

 Image Processing Techniques

-Generally image processing consists of several stages: image import, analysis, manipulation and image output.
-There are two methods of image processing: digital and analogue.
-In particular, digital image processing and its techniques is what this article is about.
+Generally, image processing consists of several stages: image import, analysis, manipulation, and image output.
+There are two methods of image processing: digital and analog.
+In particular, digital image processing and techniques is what this article is about.

 Computer algorithms play a crucial role in digital image processing.
 Developers use multiple algorithms to solve different tasks, including digital image detection, analysis, reconstruction, restoration, image data compression, image enhancement, image estimation and image spectral estimation.

 Major techniques of digital image processing are as follows: